abice/go-enum/README.md

    --forceupper                                               Forces a camel cased comment to generate uppercased names. (default: false)
    --nocomments                                               Removes auto generated comments.
 If you add your own comments, these will still be created. (default: false)
    --buildtag value, -b value [ --buildtag value, -b value ]  Adds build tags to a generated enum file.
+   --output-suffix .go                                        Changes the default filename suffix of _enum to something else.  .go will be appended to the end of the string no matter what, so that `_test.go` cases can be accommodated
-   --help, -h                                                 show help --version, -v                                              print the version
+   --no-iota                                                  Disables the use of iota in generated enums. (default: false) --help, -h                                                 show help --version, -v                                              print the version
 ```